multitudes/42-minishell/README.md

 ### Builtin: `exit [n]` (without options)
 (_original Bourne Shell builtin_)
 The builtin command `exit`,- as the name implies -, exits the shell.
-The exit status shall be set to that of the last executed command.
-The BASH builtin allows soptionally to set the exit status as an argument ([n]).
+The exit status is of type uint8_t and shall be set to that of the last executed command.
+The BASH builtin allows optionally to set the exit status as an argument ([n]) which will be cast to the uint8_t type..

 # Teamwork - It's about GIT
 ## Commit style